 Do you need help with an asylee green card?
 An immigration judge awarded you asylum, and you are now eligible to apply for lawful permanent residency?
 This guide for asylees applying for a green card is part of our series on green cards.
 If you need information or help about how to apply, you can keep on reading or contact us.

 Eligibility for an Asylee Green Card

 Before applying for the green card, you should review your eligibility for that benefit.
-The United States Citizenship and Immigration Services (USCIS) will require that you show that you stayed in the United States for one year after USCIS or the immigration judge granted you asylum.
+The United States Citizenship and Immigration Services (USCIS) requires you to show that you stayed in the United States for one year after USCIS or the immigration judge granted you asylum.
 You also need to show that you continue to meet the definition of someone who has received asylum.
 You do this by showing that you have not abandoned your asylee status, and you have not resettled in any other foreign country.
 An applicant asylee applying for a green card must also show that they are admissible to the United States.
 If you are not admissible to the United States, a waiver may fix this problem.